GREEN ![]() AND CLEAN POWER French River Land Company's Website!

 phi*Vc= 0.85*15,774 lbs= 12,897 lbs

-17) The design shear strength is slightly less then the required shear strength.
-However, the differential is small and no additional steel is necessary to resist the internal shear forces.
+17) The design shear strength is slightly less then the required shear

 18) Use 1.2 in^2 of steel for the vertical reinforcement.